In the classic, and arguably best, installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.

 Even Adrian, who went full-on “Real Housewives of Philadelphia” in this flick, told him he couldn’t win.

-What can we mere mortals learn from such a display of heart and courage?
+So what can we mere mortals learn from such a display of heart and courage?

 1: You don’t need much to get the job done.